aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-bookmarks/add-child-bookmark/_index.md

 ---
-title: Add Child Bookmark
+title: Add Child Bookmark In PDF File
-linktitle: Add Child Bookmark
+linktitle: Add Child Bookmark In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily add child bookmark to your PDF files for more organized browsing with Aspose.PDF for .NET.
+description: Easily add child bookmark in PDF file for more organized browsing with Aspose.PDF for .NET.
 type: docs
 weight: 20
 url: /net/programming-with-bookmarks/add-child-bookmark/
 ---

-Adding child bookmarks to a PDF document allows for more structured organization and navigation.
+Adding child bookmarks in PDF file allows for more structured organization and navigation.
 With Aspose.PDF for .NET, you can easily add a sub-bookmark by following the following source code:

 ## Step 1: Import required libraries